critiqjo/micro-kernels-talk/README.md

 ## Microkernels

-**Mechanism**: Mu-kernel typically provides basic IPC, address space management mechanisms, hardware endpoint management, and process management and scheduling.
+**Mechanism**: μ-kernel typically provides basic IPC, address space management mechanisms, hardware endpoint management, and process management and scheduling.
 But who gets access to which part of address space or device endpoint is managed by **policies** implemented on top of it.

 E.g. Memory management (va -> pa mapping, what to do if memory is almost full etc.) can be done in by a user-mode server, (but still page tables (faults) should be handled by kernel)...
 A “path” in Linux may map to a file, a network socket etc. which is a policy.
 Reading data from disk is an underlying mechanism, done by the VFS through drivers.